lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

-Because the Framingham study is a prospective cohort, with certain limits to the data, and with three data collection visits, there are limits to the questions we can ask and answer.
-Choose the most valid and most appropriate question that we could ask from Framingham.
+Because the Framingham study is a prospective cohort, with certain limits to the data and with three data collection visits, there are restrictions to the types of questions we can ask and reliably answer.
+Choose the most valid and most appropriate question that we could ask of Framingham data.

-The unchanged `framingham` dataset has been loaded in case you want to look  through it.
+The unchanged `framingham` dataset is loaded in case you want to look through it.

 `@possible_answers`
 - Does higher cholesterol cause cardiovascular disease (CVD)?